kkwwym/Building-100-projects-in-Python/README.md

 ### Introduction
 Welcome to the 100 Days of Code diary.
 I am going to attend Python Bootcamp which is consisted of 100 days, 1 project for each day.
 Let's witness together.
-See how I apply my ability for data science, automation, build websites, games and apps!
+See how I apply my ability for data science, automation, building websites, games and apps!